 Why do you always write about girls?

 I've written several books with boys as the main characters ('Cliffhanger', 'Buried Alive', 'The Were Puppy' etc) but I just find it easier to write about girls.

 I like to write early in the morning, sitting on a chaise longue upstairs.
 Jacob sometimes curls at my feet.

 How long does it take you to write a book?

 It takes about six months.
 It's annoying when it probably takes you only a few days to read one of my books.

 What did it feel like to see your first book on sale in the shops?

 Do you travel much?

-I can't nowadays because I have kidney failure, but I used to travel all over the world.
+I can't travel as much nowadays because I’ve had some health problems, but I used to travel all over the world.
 I had wonderful times in Europe, Dubai, America, Japan, Australia and New Zealand.

 Do you get lots of fan mail?